-The applicant has indicated that there is off-street parking to the side of the property for 2no vehicles.
-The dwelling, as mentioned previously is located within a residential estate with no on-street parking restrictions; sufficient off-street parking is provided for the two members of staff.
+The applicant has indicated that there is off-street parking to the front of the property for 2no vehicles.
+The dwelling, as mentioned previously is located within a residential area however on a classified road with on-street parking restrictions.
+Nevertheless, sufficient off-street parking is provided for the one member of staff, with an additional space for visitors.

 The applicant has provided details in relation to the vehicular movements at the premises and in relation to education and visitors.
-It is outlined that the children/young adults (aged 16-18) will attend college etc. and that any family visits, would normally take place away from the home; it is considered that the movements would not be materially different to those associated with a standard household.
+It is outlined that the children/young adults will attend college etc. with monthly visits from inspectors and social workers.

-It is agreed that this property is a modest 3-bedroomed, dwellinghouse set within a modest plot, and in consequence it would, in its dwellinghouse form, have a larger number of vehicular movements than a smaller dwellinghouse would.
 Whilst the specific number of estimated movements haven't been provided it is not considered that the proposed use would lead to a significant increase in vehicular movements which would give rise to an increase in noise and disturbance above that of a standard 3-bedroom family dwelling.

 Ultimately, the onus of proof test for an LDC application always falls with the applicant, not the Council to prove.
 The submitted information indicates that the use of the dwelling as the children's care home would not operate in a way which would amount to a material change to the existing use as a modest 3-bedroomed dwelling, which could have a large family residing within it.
-Essentially, this detached property will continue to function in very much the same way as it does as a dwellinghouse.
+Essentially, this semi-detached property will continue to function in very much the same way as it does as a dwellinghouse.

-In this case, based on the current information, the Council determines that the proposed development and associated activity would not lead to a material change of use on the land or this large 4 bedroomed property to C2(b) and that the LDC for the proposed use should be granted.
+In this case, based on the current information, the Council determines that the proposed development and associated activity would not lead to a material change of use on the land or this modest 3-bedroomed property to C2(b) and that the LDC for the proposed use should be granted.